Parents & Guardians Clearing Advice

 - Ask as many questions as is helpful to enable them understand and feel comfortable with the decisions that you both make.
 We want to help you make the right decisions.

 - Act swiftly - Don’t delay once the results are out.
-The quicker your prospective student finds out what is available and secures what they want, the sooner they can start planning their life at university and hit the ground running when they get there.
+The quicker your child finds out what is available and secures what they want, the sooner they can start planning their life at university and hit the ground running when they get there.